-Exploring Mount Rainier National Park
+Things to Do in Mount Rainier National Park

-Exploring Mount Rainier National Park
+Mount Rainier National Park Activities

 More than 260 miles of maintained trails weave through Mount Rainier National Park.
 Day-hike standouts include the 3.5-mile Naches Peak Loop, which overlaps with the storied Pacific Crest Trail.
 Another favorite is the route to Panorama Point from Paradise.
 Those hunting for waterfalls will find plenty of trail options ranging from easy to difficult.

 One of the most photographed views in Mount Rainier National Park, the crystal-clear pond mirrors Rainier’s beauty best in the stillness of morning.
 If you have time and energy, hike the nearby Pinnacle Saddle/Plummer Peak trail.